 For the past 30 years, one of the biggest problems for the Bay is that there has been so much sediment and nutrients from run-off into the Bay that the sunlight can’t reach the bottom to allow the sea grasses (which used to be so abundant) to grow.

 He suddenly realized that if there were enough oysters in the Bay to filter the nutrients and sediment from the water…then the sunlight could reach the bottom and the grasses would grow again.
 This would provide the ecosystem – and the resulting food chain – that was so essential for the abundance of fish and crabs during his youth.

 Scott figured that there had to be a lot of boat docks in Talbot, Queen Anne’s and Dorchester Counties.
 He was right!
 In fact, according to public records, there are 8,068!
 He then did some basic math: If each dock owner in each of the three counties had two cages from the Marylander’s Grow Oysters program, then these docks would produce 21,299,520 new oysters per year!
 If each dock had four cages, there would be 42,599,040 new oysters per year that could be transplanted onto the oyster reefs that the state of Maryland has begun to build.
 Once in the wild, the oysters will begin to reproduce, with the amazing effect of compounding!

-Scott and his wife, Julie, want their six grandchildren to enjoy the incredible abundance that Scott enjoyed as a young boy and that the Bay could offer again – with your help.
+Scott wants his seven grandchildren to enjoy the incredible abundance that Scott enjoyed as a young boy and that the Bay could offer again – with your help.
 He has and will continue to commit his company’s time and resources to make the abundance of his youth, once again, a reality.